Category Archives: Communication | Eileen Coen, JD Mediation

 As a family mediator, I specialize in divorce.
 That doesn’t make me an expert on marriage, but I’ve gained some valuable insights over the years.
 Paradoxical though it seems, I believe that one key to achieving a good divorce is also the secret to a happy marriage.
 Couples that succeed in “conscious uncoupling” tend… Read More »

+Mediating a high conflict divorce.
 Sometimes people assume that the only way to handle their divorce with a high conflict partner is to “lawyer up” and “buckle down” for the roller coaster ride.
 Statistically, this approach leads to increased conflict and less satisfaction with the results.
-There are also enormous financial and emotional costs, which can be compounded when… Read More »
+There are also enormous financial and emotional costs,… Read More »

 One of the first questions I ask my clients is “Has there been a decision to divorce?”
 I ask because couples seek help at various stages of their marriage crisis.
 Sometimes both people are quite sure they’re ready for divorce.
 Often, only one person is.
 And sometimes, neither party is sure they want a divorce, but… Read More »

+Whose house for the holidays?
 The holidays can be an especially stressful time when you are going through a separation or divorce.
-It’s hard to get into the holiday spirit when your family is in limbo or separated and you’re feeling anxious, or angry, or hurt.
-But there are many ways that parents can create happy holiday memories for… Read More »
+It’s hard to get into the holiday spirit when your family is in limbo or separated and you’re feeling anxious, angry, or hurt.
+But there are many ways that parents can create… Read More »